How Virtual Internships Work

-- The hours tend to be more flexible: Because you're working remotely and not reporting in to an office, you may be able to work the hours you want rather than those of a typical workday.
+- The hours tend to be more flexible: Because you're working remotely and not reporting into an office, you may be able to work the hours you want rather than those of a typical workday.

 The flexibility to work when you want is a great benefit on its own, but it can also free up your daytime hours to work at another job.
 That situation would be especially helpful if your internship is unpaid.

-- You may be able to earn college credits more easily than with a traditional internship: It's typically harder to fit in an internship during a spring or fall semester, when you would have a class schedule to work around.
+- You may be able to earn college credits more easily than with a traditional internship: It's typically harder to fit in an internship during a spring or fall semester when you would have a class schedule to work around.
 Because the hours for a virtual internship tend to be more flexible, it should be easier to manage your class schedule and internship schedule in a single semester.

 - You won't have to commute: With a virtual internship, you don't need to pay for a car or public transportation to get into the office at a set time.
-You also avoid wasting time spent tied up in traffic.

 Cons of a Virtual Internship

-Some of the disadvantages of a virtual internship are:
+The downsides of a virtual internship include: